THE SOVEREIGN SWORD

 I once bought an Ashariian whore

 She said I would need to give more

 So I gave her the tip of my sword!

-The captain of the Dawn Courtesan smiled at Peleus as he came to his side, the black fur of his cloak riding the gusts of the night.
-His blue tunic barely covered the fat of his stomach, and the rancid stench of meat and rum was thick on his breath.
+"Does being out in the ocean always make you uneasy?" asked the captain of the Dawn Courtesan as he strode along the deck.
+He was a bulbous man, with a pudgy nose and a thick beard.
+His blue tunic barely covered the fat of his stomach, and the stench of ale was thick on his breath.

 "I never did ask you your name," the captain said.
 "We left the harbor in such a hurry that it never even crossed my mind."